 During the day, I’ve seen women walking down Las Vegas Blvd. in swimsuits and cover-ups.
 A few years back, at Celine Dion’s evening show, I spotted a gal our age entering the theatre wearing tacky cutoff jean shorts, a skimpy tank top, and dirty plastic flip-flops.

 Las Vegas is a casual town, and unless you plan on hitting a nightclub or going out for a fancy dinner, casual clothes will do just fine.
-That said, keep it classy casual, not frumpy or trashy.
+That said, keep it classy and casual, not frumpy or trashy.
 Here are some ideas for what to wear in Vegas during the day.

 - bright, fun color